Note: There are necessarily spoilers for previous books in the Alpha and Omega Werewolf “Fripper” Series. (What’s a Fripper? See my post, here.)

 I love how the Marrok, the most fearsome leader of all the werewolves in North America, makes breakfast pancakes in the shape of deer for his son and his son’s wife.

-I love how Charles, uniquely among the werewolves, has a self that is separate from his “brother” wolf, and the two communicate with each other, sometimes even disagreeing with one another.
+I love how Charles, uniquely among the werewolves, has a self that is separate from his “brother” wolf, and the two parts of him communicate with each other, sometimes even disagreeing with one another.

 And I love the relationship between Anna and Charles – at least when it’s working!
 In this installment of the series, there’s a great love/sex scene in the woods while they are tracking the serial killer, but otherwise, romance unfortunately takes a back seat to politics and crime solving.
 (As you may know, according to “Entertainment Weekly,” a “shipper” is “a fan who’s deeply invested in the romance-or the possibility of romance – between two characters.”
 Well, you might call me a were-shipper of sorts, so obviously my favorite aspects of this series are the sequences when Anna and Charles are bonding, physically or otherwise.)